Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization: Methodology

 \subsection{Preliminaries}

-\textbf{Prompt Tuning on CLIP Model.} We leverage CLIP—a vision-language model pre-trained on 400M paired image-text samples—as the foundation model for prompt tuning.
-CLIP comprises two distinct encoders: 1) a visual encoder $\mathbf{f}(\cdot)$, which maps the input image $\mathbf{x}$ to the visual embedding; 2) a text encoder $\mathbf{g}(\cdot)$, which projects the text description $\mathbf{t}$ into a shared textual embedding space.
-In CLIP-based prompt tuning, adaptation to downstream tasks is achieved through either hand-craft or learnable prompts while the visual and text encoders remain frozen.
+\textbf{Prompt Tuning on CLIP Model.} We employ CLIP~\cite{radford2021learning} as the vision-language backbone for prompt tuning.
+It comprises a visual encoder $\mathbf{f}(\cdot)$ and a text encoder $\mathbf{g}(\cdot)$ that map images and text into a shared embedding space.
+During training, only the prompt are learnable, while both encoders remain frozen.

 For a downstream task with $N_c$ categories, CLIP employs a fixed hand-craft prompt, denoted as $\mathbf{t}_k$ for the $k_{th}$ class, to generate its corresponding textual embedding $\mathbf{w}^{clip}_k=\mathbf{g}(\mathbf{t}_k)$, and the textual embeddings for all categories can be denoted as $\mathbf{W}^{clip}=\{\mathbf{w}^{clip}_k\}_{k=1}^{N_c}$.
 Given an image $\mathbf{x}_i$ with corresponding label $y_i$, the visual embedding can be obtained by the visual encoder $\mathbf{f}(\cdot)$ as: $\mathbf{z}^{clip}_i=\mathbf{f}(\mathbf{x}_i)$.
 After that, the prediction probability for image $\mathbf{x}_i$ is then computed as follows: